raphaelbrugier/jhipster-pipeline/README.md

 # Goal

-This is a Jhipster generated application to experiment with the Jenkins pipeline
+This is a JHipster generated application to experiment with the Jenkins pipeline

 ## Start Jenkins